Issues And Implications

 Similarly to SLA studies and research on immersion programmes, outcomes of early foreign language instruction are almost impossible to compare.
 First, they cannot be compared to immersion or bilingual programmes, as they differ in the amount and quality of exposure immensely.
 Second, foreign language programmes are hardly comparable to one another as they vary in aims and conditions enormously.

-Aims of early foreign language programmes rarely involve attitudinal and motivational perspectives for young learners, despite the fact that most probably in the long run it is not the actual language gain that matters, but learners’ attitudes towards language learning and their own perception as successful learners.
+Aims of early foreign language programs rarely involve attitudinal and motivational perspectives for young learners, despite the fact that most probably in the long run it is not the actual language gain that matters, but learners’ attitudes towards language learning and their own perception as successful learners.
 Also, somehow all children are assumed to be more similar to one another than adults: less individual variation is expected among children.

 Finally, there are no feasibility studies looking into early and laterstart foreign language programmes.
 It would be important to know if there is a limit below which nothing should be done.